Jaimeer/crypto-tools/readme.md

 # Installation

-The bingX API should only have read permissions.
+The bingx API should only have read permissions.

 ```bash
 npm install